 TOEFL testing is administered by computer at the Downtown Testing Services Office location according to the schedule established by ETS and Prometric.
 TOEFL schedule and registration information can be accessed at www.ets.org/toefl/.

 The TSI law requires Texas public institutions of higher education to assess the academic skills of each non-exempt, undergraduate student to determine the student’s readiness to enroll in freshman-level academic coursework.
-Students may view their TSI status on their orientation registration page or on their ASAP student account.
-If a "TSI needed" status is on a student account, it could be due to incomplete or missing scores at UTSA, or because scores on file did not meet the minimum state requirements.
+Students may view their TSI status on their Rowdy Ready checklist or on their ASAP student account.
+If a "TSI incomplete" status is on a student account, it could be due to incomplete or missing scores at UTSA, or because the scores on file did not meet the minimum state requirements.
 Please review a list of all exemptions and score requirements at: www.utsa.edu/success.
-If the student has a "TSI needed" status, then Texas State Law requires students to be assessed in the areas of need prior to registration for any courses.
+If the student has a "TSI incomplete" status, then Texas State Law requires students to be assessed in the areas of need prior to registration for any courses.
 Advanced registration for a test session is required through ASAP when testing at UTSA.
 State law requires completion of the Pre-Assessment Activity (PAA) online prior to delivery of the TSI exam, please refer to the Testing Services website for more information.